ibrahim-shedo/kenya-sing-language-translator-using-LSTM-model-deep-learning-/README.md

 This project is an open-source effort to build a real-time Sign Language Recognition system focused on **Kenyan Sign Language (KSL)**.
 It's designed to be an accessible base for researchers, students, or developers who wish to expand or adapt the model further.

+There are **two main code paths** included in this project:

+- **🧪 Tutorial Code:**
+  Used during data collection and debugging.
+This version helps with **retaking actions** that didn’t perform well and is useful for experimentation or when dealing with noisy/incorrect samples.

+- **⚙️ Pure Final Code:**
+  A clean, production-ready version with minimal clutter.
+Use this if you want a **stable baseline** to improve, modify, or integrate into other systems.

 ---

 ## 📌 Project Goals